JasonLocklin/Dissertation/Prisms/Introduction.md

 [@Milner2006].
 Conversely, it places perception, and working memory of those perceptions, in the ventral stream, radiating into the temporal lobe [@Milner2006].
-Various lines of research have pointed to prisms specifically effecting dorsal areas.
+Various lines of research have pointed to prisms specifically affecting dorsal areas.
 @Danckert2008 and Clower and colleagues \citeyear{Clower1996} have both demonstrated dorsal stream activation during prism adaptation, with fMRI and PET respectively.
 Both studies found activation in the intraparietal